Resources

 Powering Change: Building Healthy, Equitable Communities Together Curriculum

-This practical, comprehensive, interactive curriculum supports cross-sector alignment and is for health-focused multisector collaboratives (MSCs) such as Accountable Communities of/for Health (ACH) backbone staff or partners, and new or existing collaboratives.
-This curriculum also helps you to operationalize the development of effective MSCs, allows you to nurture a sustainable culture, and improves co-creation of solutions with your partners.
+This practical, comprehensive, interactive curriculum supports cross-sector alignment and is for health-focused multisector collaboratives (MSCs) such as Accountable Communities of/for Health (ACH) backbone staff or partners and new or existing collaboratives.
+It also helps you operationalize the development of effective MSCs, allows you to nurture a sustainable culture, and improves co-creation of solutions with your partners.

 Toolbox for Measuring Cross-Sector Alignment